tAndreani/Not_Normal_PairedTest/README.md

 This script is usefull if the user has to handle with paired dataset.
 It is not a simple Non-parametric test because do not consider outliers.
 The procedure is similar of a paired-t-test but with 15000 permutations.

-Assumption: The dataset do not follow a "T-Normal" distribution
+`Assumption`: The dataset do not follow a "T-Normal" distribution

-Input Two Matrices: Control and Treatment
+`Input Two Matrices`: Control and Treatment

-Return: a T observed and a T permuted
+`Return`: a T observed and a T permuted

 It is possible to select the treshold by which the T-values observed are significant or not to the respect of the T-values permuted.